 It’s as good as saying you should go beyond churning out blog posts and explore multiple formats next year.
 According to search engine optimization (SEO) expert, Neil Patel, hiring content writers will no longer cut it.
 You should account for a broad range of media types and channels.
 Patel lists video production and editing, communications and branding, and advertising and media buying as among the areas for which you should hire talents, if you haven’t done so yet.

 As a marketer, you need to think about your company’s bottom line.
 However, you’re also expected to bridge the gap between your organization and its audience.
 Which do you prioritize?
 The thing is, you have to work on building a relationship before selling to the latter.
 Understand what your target segment’s most pressing questions are and use social media to provide them with answers.
 Be available on Twitter chat or host a Facebook Live session.
+This is one of the most important facts about content marketing you’ll ever learn.

 These two subjects are still going to take center stage in 2018.
 Not only will they be helpful during decision-making times, but they will also be instrumental in generating marketing Return On Investment (ROI).
 As such, your team should be able to express value numerically.
 This 2018, train your staff to become more familiar with big data and analytics.
 You can introduce tools like Cyfe, which describes itself as an “all-in-one business dashboard”, if you are after the seamless integration of all the areas (social media, web analytics, marketing, etc.) your people need to monitor.